-At March 31, 2020 the Company had \$7.0 million (2019 - \$2.2 million) in cash and cash equivalents.
-The Company has also supplied \$0.6 million (2019 - \$0.6 million) of irrevocable standby letters of credit issued by a Canadian chartered bank.
+At June 30, 2020, the Company had \$5.7 million (December 31, 2019 - \$7.9 million) in cash and cash equivalents and short-term investments.
+The Company has also supplied \$0.6 million (December 31, 2019 - \$0.6 million) of irrevocable standby letters of credit issued by a Canadian chartered bank.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
-As well, at March 31, 2020, the Company is required to spend approximately \$4.8 million on qualifying expenditures by the end of 2020 to fulfill its obligations under its flow-through commitments.
+As well, at June 30, 2020, the Company is required to spend \$4.5 million on qualifying expenditures to fulfill its obligations under its flow-through commitments.
+Due to the global COVID-19 pandemic, the Government of Canada recently announced a proposal to extend the expenditure period for incurring qualifying expenditures (to fulfill obligations under flow-through financing commitments) by one year.
+As a result, the remaining qualifying expenditures would need to be incurred by December 31, 2021 rather than by December 31, 2020.
+The Company is monitoring this proposal and the impact this proposal, and any other COVID-19 related proposals, may have on the Company and the Company's flow-through commitments.